Orestistsira/auth-parallel-and-distributed-systems-ex1/README.md

 ---

+0. Download ".mtx" graph files from [here](https://suitesparse-collection-website.herokuapp.com/) and put them in directory "graphs"

+---

 1. To run sequential or Pthreads parallel algorithm

 cd scc